nafar-haftom/Image-Super-Resolution/README.md

-At the end of the code if you want to see the results you have to just put the code below and run it:\n show_images(model, val_dataloader, device)
+At the end of the code if you want to see the results you have to just put the code below and run it:

+show_images(model, val_dataloader, device)